naoyam/physis/docs/rose.md

 ## Steps

-There are helper scipts at misc/rose-configure.sh and misc/rose-build.sh.
-Both of them automate the following steps.
+There are helper scipts at misc/rose-build.sh, which mostly automates the following steps.

 1. (Git only) run build.sh
 2. Linux only